 Biopsies can be taken in different ways and the type you have will depend on what your doctor knows about your condition.
-Different methods of carrying out a biopsy are outlined below:
+Different methods of carrying out a biopsy include:

 - Needle aspiration may be used to test a sample of your breast cells for cancer or to drain a benign cyst (a small fluid-filled lump).
 Your doctor will use a small needle to extract a sample of cells, without removing any tissue.

-- Needle biopsy is the most common type of biopsy.
+- Core biopsy is the most common type of biopsy.
 A sample of tissue is taken from a lump in your breast using a large needle.
 You will have a local anaesthetic, which means you will be awake but your breast will be numb.
-Your doctor may suggest you have a guided needle biopsy (usually this is guided by ultrasound or occasionally X-rays or magnetic resonance imaging (MRI) scans).
+Your doctor may suggest you have a guided needle biopsy (usually this is guided by ultrasound or MRI scans).

 For more detailed information on tests to diagnose breast cancer, visit the Cancer Australia website.

 Sometimes it is helpful to talk to others about your experience.
-Cancer Council Australia offer support for you and your loved ones via their helpline on 13 11 20.
+Cancer Council Australia offers support for you and your loved ones via their helpline on 13 11 20.